Table of contents

 Loan Structure

-• Interest-only options or adjustable-rate mortgages (ARMs) may have different rates than standard 30-year fixed loans.
+• adjustable-rate mortgages (ARMs) often have slightly lower rates than standard 30-year fixed loans

 Foreign Nationals

-• Rates for foreign nationals are usually 0.5%–1% higher than for U.S. citizens or residents, due to additional risk.
+• Rates for foreign nationals may be slightly higher than for U.S. citizens or residents, due to additional risk.

 How Rates Are Determined

-The lender’s spread over these benchmarks varies based on their risk appetite, loan program, and capital sources.
+The credit spread over these benchmarks varies based on their risk appetite, loan program, and capital sources.

 Interest Rate Locks